threefoldtech/info_grid/src/javascript/grid3_javascript_loadclient.md

 - network: `dev` for devnet, `test` for testnet
 - mnemonics: used for signing the requests.
-- storeSecret: used to encrypt data while storing in backeds
+- storeSecret: used to encrypt data while storing in backend.
+It's any word that will be used for encrypting/decrypting the keys on threefold key-value store.
 - BackendStorage : can be `auto` which willl automatically adapt if running in node environment to use `filesystem backend` or the browser enviornment to use `localstorage backend`.
 Also you can set it to `kvstore` to use the tfchain keyvalue store module.
 - keypairType: is defaulted to `sr25519`, most likely you will never need to change it. `ed25519` is supported too.